Photo by Eunice Lituañas on Unsplash

 “Don’t oversleep the library orientation.”

 We Say: Please don’t!
 But if you do please ask at the Library Point for help!
 This year our orientation activities are online.
 Go to the Welcome Hub to get started.
 We have bookable online training events and online resources so you can start to orientate yourself with the Library.
-You’ll also find materials so you can take a self guided tour on the welcome hub or on the welcome desk in Augustine House.
+You’ll also find materials so you can take a self guided audio tour on the welcome hub or on the welcome desk in Augustine House.
 Keep reading the Library blog for all the information you need to Discover Your Library.

 How to tackle lectures and assignments